silviamaggi/smd-com/_posts/2020-06-19-design-digested-black-women-in-ux.md

   - david bowie
   - racism
 description: 'Design inspiration series.
 Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.'
+excerpt: 'Design inspiration series.
+Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.'
 featimage-alt: "Design, Digested 4 by Silvia Maggi"
 featimage: true
 featimage-class: 'u-featured'